Forró da Capita Graphics

 Mascot

-I recruted the prince of a well-know cookie brand called Prinzenrolle for our dance.
-After his conversion he is sporting a traditional hat from the Northeast of Brazil and changed his boots for flip-flops.
+He is the prince of a well-known cookie brand, called Prinzenrolle.
+I gave him a traditional hat from the Northeast of Brazil and changed his boots for flip-flops, which instantly turned him into a Forró believer.

 Chart detail Chart detail